computology/packagecloud-maven-importer/README.md

     --api-token 101010101                          \
     --maven-repository-path ~/.m2/repository

-For automation (such as periodic mirroring to a packagecloud repository), make sure to pass `--yes` to skip any confirmations.
+For automation (such as periodic mirroring to a packagecloud repository), make sure to pass `--yes` to skip any confirmations and a path to `--database-path` that will persist between runs.

+    packagecloud-maven-importer --username capotej \
+    --repository mvntest                           \
+    --api-token 101010101                          \
+    --yes                                          \
+    --database-path /opt/artifact-database         \
+    --maven-repository-path ~/.m2/repository

 To blow away the local artifact database and process/upload everything again, pass `--force-start-over`.